huggingface/blog/spacy-in-the-hub.md

 ### Sharing your models

-But probably the coolest feature is that now you can very easily share your models with the `spacy-huggingface-hub` [library](https://github.com/explosion/spacy-huggingface-hub), which extends the `spaCy` CLI with a new command, `push`.
+But probably the coolest feature is that now you can very easily share your models with the `spacy-huggingface-hub` [library](https://github.com/explosion/spacy-huggingface-hub), which extends the `spaCy` CLI with a new command, `huggingface-hub push`.

 ```bash
 huggingface-cli login